Sasanian architecture: Arches

-The height of the arch varies in Sassanid buildings from about fifty to eighty−five feet; it is generally without ornament, but in one case, we meet with a foiling of small arches round the great one.
+The height of the arch varies in Sasanian buildings from about fifty to eighty−five feet; it is generally without ornament, but in one case, we meet with a foiling of small arches round the great one.
 The domed apartments are squares of from 25 to a little more than 40 feet.
 The domes are circular at their base, but a section of them would exhibit a half ellipse, with its longest and shortest diameters proportioned as three to two.
 The height to which they rise from the ground is not much above 70 feet.
 A single building will have two or three domes, either of the same size or occasionally of different dimensions.
 It is a peculiarity of their construction that they rest not on drums, but on pendentives.

 A series of semi−circular arches is thrown across the angles of the apartment, each projecting further into it than the preceding, and in this way, the corners of the square are rounded off into a circle.
 A cornice ran round the apartment, above or below the pendentives, or sometimes both above and below.
 The domes had several small holes, which admitted some light, and the upper part of the walls between the pendentives was also pierced by windows.

-There are no passages or corridors in the Sassanid palaces.
+There are no passages or corridors in Sasanian palaces.
 The rooms, for the most part, open one into the other.
 Where this is not the case, they give up a common meeting−ground, which is either an open court or a large vaulted apartment.
 The openings are in general doorways of moderate size, but sometimes they are arches of the full width of the subordinate room or apartment.
 As many as seventeen or eighteen rooms have been found in a palace.